GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products.md

 At this time the Vessel Viewer is currently in development and available to GFW staff for internal use.

+Vessel Viewer is part of GFWs broader effort to develop a suite of vessel intelligence tools to support (1) port inspection, (2) patrol planning, (3) insurance underwriting and (4) supply chain management to mitigate IUU risk.

 **Data in the Portal**
 + V1 API | [V1 API Queries](https://datasets.globalfishingwatch.org/)  (Username: datasets | Password: gfw_doc).
 + Within the V1 API Queries are the BQ source datasets.